yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-controllers.md

  5  4  3
 ```

+For example, `0x08` is returned when holding no buttons, and holding both left and up results in a value of `0x01`.

 ### Pressure Axes
 All face buttons are pressure sensitive and can measure a value from 0x00 being not pressed, to 0xFF being fully pressed.
 Triggers are handled here too.

 ### Accelerometers and Gyro
-Accelerometer and gyroscope are 10 bit numbers: nominally, they are neutral at 0x200, and range from 0x000 to 0x400.
+Accelerometer and gyroscope are 10 bit numbers: nominally, they are neutral at `0x200`, and range from `0x000` to `0x400`.
 The actual neutral/min/max varies wildly between real controllers though, calibration is required for proper usage in games.

 From a resting position, X measures left/right acceleration (roll), Y measures forward/back acceleration (pitch), Z measures up/down acceleration (gravity), and the gyroscope measures instantaneous left/right rotation (yaw).

 ## ID Control Request
 For making the PS button work, there are some extra requirements.
-When the device receives a control request, with a `bmRequestType` of `device to host, class and interface`, a `bmRequest` of `HID_GET_REPORT (0x01)`, and a `wValue` of `0x0300` (feature report), It needs to respond with the following bytes:
+When the device receives a control request with a `bmRequestType` of `device to host, class and interface`, a `bmRequest` of `HID_GET_REPORT (0x01)`, and a `wValue` of `0x0300` (feature report), it needs to respond with the following bytes:
 ```
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1